 Welcome to International Law Under Construction, the Blog set up by the Groningen Journal of International Law in conjunction with the International Law Department of the University of Groningen.
 The aim of the Blog is to provide a platform for scholars, experts and occasionally students of international law to present their views and engage in debate on current issues in the field.

 This post sets out our rules for contribution to the Blog.
 Please read them carefully and take note before submitting.
 For the latest blog guideline updates, please check https://grojil.org/blog/guidelines/.

 We are happy to accept unsolicited posts.
 Blog posts must be relevant to a current issue in any field of International Law, whether that be human rights or climate law, arbitration or international criminal law.

 In addition, to be published, a post will need to a) be written in good English, with a clear and concise structure, b) be of high academic quality, c) explore issues from a substantive and not purely descriptive point of view and d) comply with our style guidelines (see below).
 In general, we only accept contributions from authors who have completed a master’s or comparable degree, but we are willing to make exceptions to this rule on a case-by-case basis if the quality of the post justifies doing so.

-To submit a post for potential publication, please email Woodman Dickinson at email@example.com.
-We will reply with a decision on the contribution within 2-3 days.
+To submit a post for potential publication, please email the Executive Blog Editor at firstname.lastname@example.org.
+We will shortly reply with a decision on the contribution.
 Time sensitive contributions may also be assessed more quickly.
 If the nature of your post requires doing so, please indicate this in your email.